-Another player to make our top tier of January signings is Arsenal forward Pierre-Emerick Aubameyang.
+Another player to make our top tier of January signings is ex-Arsenal forward Pierre-Emerick Aubameyang.

-Joining the Gunners from Borussia Dortmund in 2018 for a club-record fee of £56m, Aubameyang's iconic front-flip celebration has been a regular sight for the Emirates faithful.
+Joining the Gunners from Borussia Dortmund in 2018 for a club-record fee of £56m, Aubameyang's iconic front-flip celebration was a regular sight for the Emirates faithful.

-Having ended the 2018-19 season as joint-top scorer with Mohamed Salah and Sadio Mane, the Gabon international went on to fire his side to a FA Cup win the following campaign, scoring a decisive brace against London rivals Chelsea at Wembley.
+Having ended the 2018-19 season as joint-top scorer with Mohamed Salah and Sadio Mane, the Gabon international went on to fire his side to a FA Cup win the following campaign, scoring a decisive brace against London rivals and current employers Chelsea at Wembley.